 We are a non-profit, 501c3 organization serving the community since June 1987.
 Our mission is to provide health education to all and reach black men, boys, and their families with health awareness messages and tools, screening programs, relaxation techniques, educational materials, advocacy opportunities, and patient navigation.

-Through a class called Health Smarts, we use music, meditation, yoga, counseling and health education to improve the health of the entire family.
+Our network of practitioners offers classes and services.
+We use music, meditation, yoga, counseling, dance, massage therapy and health education to improve the health of the entire family.
 Men and boys have a number of serious debilitating and life-limiting health concerns that occur with exclusively or with greater frequency among individuals with the male gender.
 Prostate cancer occurs with comparable frequency and mortality to breast cancer, but the former receives much less funding and media attention.
 Men are less likely to have health insurance and less likely to have seen a doctor in the past year than women.
 While the average life expectancy of women and men was about equal in the 1920’s, life expectancy increased at an unequal rate such that there is now a six to a seven-year gap between the genders.
 Men’s average life expectancy is now nearly 10% less than that for women.

 One of the reasons that men’s health is a particular concern to black men is that many of the health issues that affect men more frequently than women, such as prostate cancer and homicide, statistically appear to affect black men most of all.
 As the only group in America still with a life expectancy only in the mid-sixties, many black men do not live long enough to collect social security or Medicare.